zxdev/kvs/readme.md

 * To be MRSW would require an external wrapper to implement sync.RWMutex to safeguard existing data integrity operations and prevent data races due to the dynamic nature of the design and internal movement of items.
 * Once created, the table is a static sized container space, meaning the max capacity once specified can not be altered without creating a new a new container.

-The defaut configuration utilizes a cuckoo style hash table that has been optimized with and and internal shuffler that optimizes the table density while providing constant lookup performace expectations.
+The defaut configuration utilizes a cuckoo style hash table that has been optimized with an internal shuffler that optimizes the table density while providing constant lookup performace expectations and assurances.

 ```shell